Things you must know before registering a Sole Proprietorship or a One-Person Company

 - Application for Digital Signature Certificate (DSC): This is the first and foremost step for registration of a One Person Company (OPC).
 The director to be appointed has to first obtain a Digital Signature Certificate (DSC).
 A DSC is used for digitally signing forms and documents.
 The required details and docs for obtaining a DSC are ID proofs, Address proofs, Pan

 - Name Approval Application: Before proceeding with the process of One Person Company registration, a name application has to be filed with MCA for approving the name of the One Person Company.
-The name of the One Person Company has to be chosen very carefully as the MCA would not allow any name which resemblances the name of any other existing entity.
+The name of this Company has to be chosen very carefully as the MCA would not allow any name which resemblances the name of any other existing entity.
 The guidelines laid down in rule 8 of Companies (Incorporation) Rules 2014 have to be followed before choosing the name.
 The name application is filed by filing the “RUN” application with MCA after paying the requisite fee.

 - Documents required for registration of One Person Company: The following documents are required for filing the application forms: